samsquire/ideas2/README.md

 You click on a piece of output text, it pops up in an editor and you change it.
 You then are told what you need to run to make the changed output a reality.

-# 24. Programming Language designed for refactoring - Refactoring equivalencies
+# 24. Programming Language designed for machine refactoring - Refactoring equivalencies

 Could a programming language be designed for refactoring simplicity?
 Java does really well as being a language that supports automated refactorings.
 I want software breakage caused by refactoring to end.
 Perhaps the author of a refactoring of a broken signature change could provide an equivalent piece of code that acts as a bridge between the old way of doing a thing and the new way of doing the thing.
 This way people who upgrade can acquire the code that does the bridge and there is no software breakage.

-# 25.
+# 25. Nested Validating YAML Editor

+Deeply nested YAML is hard to edit because you do not know what context you're in.
+If you indent to the left you make the document invalid.
+Nested YAML editors stop you from indenting to the left by accident.

+# 26.